 The awards celebrated the many talented performers from the Welsh folk and traditional music scene which has been mushrooming at home in Wales as well as making a splash recently at festivals across the UK and abroad.
 2018 was the year of Wales as International Partner at the English Folk Expo showcase festival in Manchester.
 Wales was also Featured Nation at the huge Lorient Interceltic Festival in Brittany which welcomes 70,000 visitors each year.
 Top Welsh folk band Alaw played the Royal Albert Hall in August 2018 as part of the BBC Folk Prom .

 The Wales Folk Awards have been created by a partnership of Trac Cymru, BBC Radio Wales and Radio Cymru, the Arts Council of Wales, and other significant figures from the world of Welsh folk such as Huw Williams and Stephen Rees.
-The awards were presented at an evening celebration at the BBC Hoddinott Hall at the Wales Millennium Centre in Cardiff Bay.
+The awards were presented at an evening celebration at the BBC Hoddinott Hall at the Wales Millennium Centre in Cardiff Bay, with a reception generously sponsored by the British Council Wales.
 The Awards Evening was broadcast later on Frank Hennessy’s Celtic Heartbeat show on BBC Radio Wales and on Lisa Gwilym’s show Sioe Lisa Gwilym on BBC Radio Cymru.
 There were live performances throughout the evening from The Trials of Cato, Gwilym Bowen Rhys, VRï, and Calan.

 The winners were chosen from a long-list created by a Nominating Panel representing folk club and festival organisers, young musicians, tradition bearers, music journalists and broadcasters, promoters, folk activists and enthusiasts.